-As part of our ongoing commitment to information privacy and the security of information, we are notifying you of this incident, and we are providing you with access to Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services at no charge.
-These services provide you with alerts for months from the date of enrollment if changes were to occur to your credit file.
+The confidentiality, privacy, and security of information in our care are among our highest priorities.
+Upon detecting this data event, we moved promptly to investigate and respond to the event and notify potentially impacted individuals.
+As part of our ongoing commitment to information privacy and the security of information, we are notifying you of this data event, and we are providing you with access to Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services at no charge.
+These services provide you with alerts for twelve (12) months from the date of enrollment when changes occur to your credit file.
 This notification is sent to you the same day that the change or update takes place with the bureau.
 Finally, we are providing you with proactive fraud assistance to help with any questions that you might have or in event that you become a victim of fraud.
-These services will be provided by Cyberscout, a TransUnion company specializing in fraud assistance and remediation services.
+These services will be provided by Cyberscout, a Transunion company specializing in fraud assistance and remediation services.
+While HRMC is covering the cost of these services, you will need to complete the activation process yourself.